 A tragic figure, Will is doomed even before the start of Intolerance and, unless I can write some sort of origins or mirror tale for him, he won’t be seen again.

-I also disliked how little screen time Travis got, so I decided to give him a little love with a story all his own.
+I also disliked how little screen time Travis got, so I gave him a little love with a story all his own.

 In the middle of the night, Travis is pulled out of his bed and dumped … somewhere.
 But he’s not alone.